zqfan/zqfan.github.com/_posts/2014-08-09-using-local-pip-source.md

 # pip install --no-index --find-links http://your-server-ip/pypi oslo.config
 ~~~

-An advanced tip is that, you can write all your packages' name in a requires.txt, then use a script to download them all, you may need to run `apt-get install expect` to use the amazing expect command
+An advanced tip is that, you can write all your packages' name in a requires.txt, then use a script to download them all, note that, `pip install --no-install --download=/var/www/pypi --ignore-installed -r requires.txt` will stop to work if one of the listed package is fail to download, so a better choice may be downloading them one by one.
+Since pip needs interactive when it finds there is existent files in the download directory, which will block the script to automatically run, so you may need to run `apt-get install expect` which enables the amazing expect command to run the script.

 ~~~
 # pwd